FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Résumé

-In Section~\ref{sec:examples} a variety of different microstructures are simulated using different FFT-based solvers, different normal detection procedures, with/without composite boxels, and using different coarse-grained resolutions.
+In Section~\ref{sec:examples} a variety of different microstructures are simulated using different FFT-based solvers, different normal detection procedures, and using different coarse-grained resolutions.
 The results demonstrate that the local fields using the ComBo discretization are closely matching full resolution solutions.
-FANS HEX8 and HEX8R \cite{Leuschner2018,Schneider2017} were found to yield the smoothest representation of the local fields, rendering them superior when damage initiation is of interest.
-Moreover, the new normal detection was shown to provide improved accuracy on the overall stress response as well as for the phase-wise averaged stresses (see Tables~\ref{tab:ex:sphere:P1}-\ref{tab:ex:FRP:P1}).
-The improvement for actual boxels was notable.
-Additionally, the new normals were shown to deliver convergence that depends mainly on the number of DOF, i.e., the overall amount of coarse-graining cf. Table~\ref{tab:ex:FRP:P1}.
+FANS HEX8 and HEX8R \cite{Leuschner2018,Schneider2017} were found to yield the smoothest representation of the local fields.
+Despite the tendency of HEX8 to overestimate the stresses, this discretization has the smoothest stress fields.
+Moreover, the new normal detection was shown to provide notably improved accuracy on the overall stress response as well as for the phase-wise averaged stresses (see Tables~\ref{tab:ex:sphere:P1}-\ref{tab:ex:FRP:P2}).
+The improvement for actual boxels was even more notable.
+Further, the stress statistics for equiaxed and non-equiaxed resolutions with similar downscale factors hint at improved quality of the local stresses for the same downscale factor.
+Additionally, the new normals were shown to deliver convergence of the effective stress that depends mainly on the number of DOF, i.e., the overall amount of coarse-graining cf. Table~\ref{tab:ex:FRP:P1}-\ref{tab:ex:FRP:P2}.
 Computational savings of 2\,000 and beyond at errors around 1\% in the phase-averaged stresses are observed.